Weakley County Circuit Court - General Sessions Judge

 Thomas L. Moore, Jr. has been the General Sessions Judge of Weakley County, Tennessee since 1990.
 Prior to his election to that position he was an attorney in Weakley County with offices in Martin and Dresden, with the firms: Brundige & Maloan; Brundige, Maloan, Gallien & Moore; and Maloan, Gallien, Thomas & Moore, from 1979 till 1990.
 He received his undergraduate degree at the University of Tennessee, Martin in 1976 and his Juris Doctor degree from the University of Memphis, Cecil C. Humphrey School of Law in December 1978.

 He is married to the former Carol Reavis of Dresden.
-They have two children: a son, Joshua Thomas Moore, who is married to the former Bonnie Brundige, (residing in Martin, TN), and, a daughter, Kate Leeann Moore (residing in Dresden).
-Judge Moore and his wife, Carol, have one granddaughter.
+They have two children.
+Their son, Joshua Thomas Moore is married to the former Bonnie Brundige.
+They have a daughter, Marianne Moore.
+Their daughter, Kate Leeann Moore is married to Alex Bynum.
+They have a daughter, Roane Bynum.

-Judge Moore is a member of the 27th Judicial District Drug Court Team.
-He is the associate Judge, sharing the judicial role on that team, attending all weekly staffing sessions and presiding over the court in the absence of Circuit Judge William Acree.
+Judge Moore is a member of the 27th Judicial District Recovery Court Team.
+He is the associate Judge, sharing the judicial role on that team, with presiding Circuit Judge Jeff Parham and Generals Sessions Judge of Obion County, Jimmy Smith.